-> The developer claims that the plugin does not display any captchas or common validation mechanisms to the visitor.
+The developer claims that the plugin does not display any captchas or common validation mechanisms to the visitor.
 The plugin does not let spam enter your WordPress site.
-However, this poses a certain risk in case the plugin reports a false positive.
+However, this poses a risk if the plugin reports a false positive.

-> Update: Mihai was kind enough to clarify this for us.
-He says that the plugin allows logging all blocked content for any form that it protects.
+Update: Mihai was kind enough to clarify this for us.
+He says the plugin allows logging all blocked content for any form it protects.

-> - In the Settings tab there is an option: “Keep Blocked Submitted Content For,” which defaults to 10 days.
+- The Settings tab has an option: “Keep Blocked Submitted Content For,” which defaults to 10 days.
 Any blocked content older than this value will be automatically deleted.
 Of course, the admin can change this value.
-By setting the value to zero days, the plugin will not log a blocked attempt’s content.
+The plugin will not log a blocked attempt’s content by setting the value to zero days.

-> - One can also see every blocked request information.
+- One can also see every blocked request information.
 Simply go to the Reports tab.
 For each blocked attempt, you have the option to “View Blocked Content.”
 Click on that, and you’ll see the formatted blocked attempt.

 This is a slight disadvantage.
 If you are willing to take this small risk, Goodbye Captcha is a great choice.
 This plugin integrates with the WordPress login and registration page apart from the comment form.
 It also has features like IP blacklisting, optional logging, statistics, and report generation.
 It is compatible with a host of third-party plugins.